unstoppabledomains/dev-docs/crypto-payments/resolution-library-error-codes.md

 This error is thrown when using an unsupported naming service with the current resolution instance.

-## UnsupportedMethod or NotImplemented or MethodNotSupported
+## UnsupportedMethod or NotImplemented or MethodNotSupported or MethodIsNotSupportedError

 This error is thrown when you use a method of the current resolution instance not supported by the naming service you're resolving from.
 For example, using the `tokenURI()`, `tokenURIMetadata()`, and `getDns()` methods for the Zilliqa Name Service (ZNS).

 ## IncorrectResolverInterface

 This error is thrown when the domain resolver of the current resolution instance is misconfigured.

+## UnsConfigurationError

+This error is thrown when the UNS resolution service is misconfigured.

 ## MetadataEndpointError